 Icon Meaning

 ✓ Permissions exist.

 • Permissions have been removed by the object layer

-☑ Permissions limited by conditions.
+✓ Permissions limited by conditions.

-- You can see which change labels the object belongs to on the Change labelstag.
+- You can display which change labels the object belongs to on the Change labels tag.
 Here you can assign a new or an existing change label to the object and its dependent objects.
 For more information about working with change labels, see the One Identity Manager Operational Guide. - On the Export tab you can export the object in One Identity Manager's own transfer format or generate SQL statements.

-To use the export method, the user needs the program function Allows transport packages to be exported from the database.
-(Transport\Export).
-To generate the SQL statements, users need the Allows generation of export SQL statements. program function.
-(Common SqlExport).
+To use the export method, users require the Transport_Export program function.
+To generate the SQL statements, users require the Common_SqlExport program function.